linpengcheng/PurefunctionPipelineDataflow/README.md

     (warehousing industry).

-  - It can have no container, at this time it is just a dispatch center (integration layer or platform, the parent company of the enterprise group).
+  - It can have no container, at this time it is just a dispatch center (Virtual Unified Warehouse, integration layer or platform, the parent company of the enterprise group).
     - Its workshops are all lower-level warehouses/workshop models (subsidiaries).
       It does not directly schedule the resources of the sub-models (subsidiaries), but indirectly schedule them through the schedulers of the sub-models (subsidiaries),